Using the Cycles Dashboard

 Events poll every 15 seconds (the most aggressive of any page) because incident response typically starts here.

 Per-row Copy JSON (v0.1.25.37+) is available on every surface rendering an event, audit entry, event-timeline entry, or webhook delivery — part of the shared triage affordances extracted to the icon library in v0.1.25.40.
-The correlation chip (trace_id / request_id / correlation_id) is available on the same rows.
+Correlation chips render per row type: trace_id/request_id on Audit rows; correlation_id additionally on Event and event-timeline rows when present.
+Delivery rows carry trace_id in the export rather than a chip.

 Audit page